 To ensure we gave the client the very best feedback from the power pack, we utilised digital flow meters and temperature sensors neatly installed in the operator interface panel.
 Furthermore, pump pressure and flow can easily be adjusted by hand from the same panel.
 To ensure the car’s hydraulic oil is at the correct temperature prior to leaving the pits, our power pack was designed in such a way that we can elevate the oil temperature in less than 10 minutes, it previously took hours – the operators love this new feature!).

-Given the incredibly high cleanliness requirements of hydraulic oil utilised in F1 cars, we specified a very special, sintered steel pressure filter system capable of cleaning the oil to <3 micron (which is essentially hydraulic aerospace technology cleanliness levels).
+Given the incredibly high cleanliness requirements of hydraulic oil utilised in F1 cars, we specified a very special, sintered steel pressure filter system capable of cleaning the oil to <3µ (which is on a par with aerospace hydraulic cleanliness levels).

 Above: One of the completed hydraulic power units